Skip to main content

 3. desegregation in education and training,

-4. removal of barriers of the school environment,
+4. removal of barriers in the school environment,

 5. preparation and education of teaching staff and professional staff,